d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp-gluon.md

 ## The Model

-The only difference from our softmax regression implementation is that we add two `Dense` (fully-connected) layers instead of one.
+As compared to our gluon implementation of softmax regression implementation (:numref:`sec_softmax_gluon`), the only difference is that we add
+*two* `Dense` (fully-connected) layers
+(previously, we added *one*).
-The first is our hidden layer, which has *256* hidden units and uses the ReLU activation function.
+The first is our hidden layer, which contains *256* hidden units and applies the ReLU activation function.
+The second, is our output layer.

 ```{.python .input  n=5}
 net = nn.Sequential()